code11/engine/docs/docs/patterns/triggers.md

 producer.

 The intent is captured in the form of a path.
-For example an update to `Path.articles.triggers.delete` will record the fact that a certain article needs to be deleted.
+For example an update to `path.articles.triggers.delete` will record the fact that a certain article needs to be deleted.

 The main way in which a trigger is recored is by the use of a timestamp.
 The